 Where protected species are identified on site, mitigation requirements of ecology surveys will be briefed to the workforce and fully implemented on site.
-Ecologists will be utilised to provide a watching brief where works could impact upon protected species (See Section 2.3 for further details).
+Ecologists will be utilised to provide a watching brief where works could impact upon protected species.
 The Environment Agency has appointed an ECoW.

-Where required works will be programmed in accordance with the guidance provided by CIRIA C567 Working With Wildlife.
-Tree and shrub clearance has been undertaken outside of bird breeding season (March - August).
+Where required works will be programmed in accordance with the guidance provided by CIRIA C567 Working With Wildlife, e.g. tree and shrub clearance will be undertaken outside of bird breeding season (March - August).